mitcshi/mitcshi.github.io/_pages/talks.md

 author_profile: true
 ---

+I have delivered numerous guest lectures at various universities and mutual funds, sharing insights and research findings in asset pricing, factor investing, and quantitative investment.
+Additionally, I have conducted several talks at sell-side strategy conferences, where I discussed market trends and investment methodologies.

 <h3 style="margin-top: 0;">Lectures on advance in asset pricing/factor investing for higher education institutions</h3>

 * Nanjing University, 06/2022